joaovittor-22/hydration-goal/README.md

 ## Get started

-required: get the internal ip you are running the backend, like: 192.168.1.*, create a .env file add BACK_IP var, put the ip you got on this var.
+required: get your internal ip of the machine you are running the backend, like: 192.168.1.*, create a .env file add BACK_IP var, put the ip you got on this var.

 1. Install dependencies